Key subjects: Pollution, Acid Rain, Birth Outcomes, Prenatal Development, In-Utero Exposures

 New evidence on the effects of social spending on infants’ health [with Hoa Vu]

-From Little Acorns, Mighty Oaks Grow: Early Life Exposure to Food Stamp and the Next Generation’s Health [with Hamid Noghanibehambari and Yang Wang]
+From Little Acorns, Mighty Oaks Grow: Early Life Exposure to Food Stamps and the Next Generation’s Health [with Hamid Noghanibehambari and Yang Wang]

 Health effects of environmental policies: new evidence from the Cross-State Air Pollution Rule